Magpie, Nightingale and Owl

 Supporting Learning at Home

-Please make sure that you spend time reading with your child at home, we recommend 15 minutes of your child reading aloud each night.
-As well as listening to your child read, we recommend reading aloud to your child as a regular story time session will help them to hear the importance of intonation and fluency.
-Please help your child to practise their weekly spellings using Spelling Shed and help them to practise their number bonds and/or times tables using TT Rock Star.
+Please make sure that you spend time reading with your child at home.
+Ask them questions about what they have read, can they summarise what has happened in that page/chapter?
+Can they infer why certain words were chosen by the author and what mood they may be trying to create for the reader?
+As well as listening to your child read, we recommend reading aloud to your child as a regular story time session.
+Please help your child practise their weekly spellings and help them practise their number bonds and/or times tables.
 Homework is set on Fridays on Google Classroom.
 You may wish to use this overview to see what your child is learning each week so that you can discuss this learning with your child at home.

 English Key Skills